-I’ve been writing blog posts with Jarvis for a few weeks now.
-So far, I’ve doubled my blog post writing production, ranked articles on the first page of Google, and made over $3,000.
+I’ve been writing blog posts with Jasper for over a year.
+So far, I’ve doubled my blog post writing production, ranked articles on the first page of Google, and made over $50,000.

 1) Tell Jasper Exactly What You Want Him To Write